mozilla/elasticutils/docs/queries.rst

 A filter determines whether a document is in the results set or not.
 If you do a term filter on whether field `foo` has value `bar`, then the result set ONLY has documents where `foo` has value `bar`.
+Filters are fast and filter results are cached in ElasticSearch.

 A query affects the score for a document.
 If you do a term query on whether field `foo` has value `bar`, then the result set will score documents where the query holds true higher than documents where the query does not hold true.
+Queries are slower than filters and query results are not cached in ElasticSearch.

 The other place where this affects things is when you specify facets.
 See :ref:`queries-chapter-facets-section` for details.